Data-Driven Safety Certificates of Infinite Networks with Unknown Models and Interconnection Topologies: Data-Driven Construction of Storage Certificates

 \begin{remark} The magnitude of the supply rate plays a key role in the compositional conditions we propose based on data (cf. Theorem~\ref{Thm1}).
 This underscores the primary rationale behind incorporating an additional condition in~\eqref{RCP3} and~\eqref{SCP3}, where the objective of the optimization problems involves the minimization of both $\eta_i$ and $\beta_i$.
-In particular, since the left-hand side of~\eqref{SCP3} appears explicitly in our compositional conditions in \eqref{Con2}, including this constraint during the design phase serves to limit the magnitude of this term and facilitates the satisfaction of the compositional condition. \end{remark} \textbf{Running example (cont.).} We collect $\mathcal N_i = 12000$ sample pairs $\big((x_i^z, d_i^z), f_i(x_i^z, d_i^z)\big)$ and compute $\theta_i = 0.1$ given the collected data.
-By solving SCP~\eqref{SCP} for all $i \in \mathbb{N}^+$, we obtain all decision variables as follows:
+In particular, since the left-hand side of~\eqref{SCP3} appears explicitly in our compositional condition in \eqref{Con2}, including this constraint during the design phase serves to limit the magnitude of this term and facilitates the satisfaction of the compositional condition. \end{remark}